 But that's all technical mumbo-jumbo.
 It's better to hear what the neighborhood is about from one of its natives, Highland Park artist Jena Cardwell: "There are a lot of artists around here.
 It’s very creative.
 Highland Park is going through a renaissance now and it’s changing and focusing on art a lot.
 The art scene here is accessible to everyone but like most areas of any city, they like to focus on local artists."

 Glassell Park is an East Side (technically North East) neighborhood with rustic hillside pockets.
 The diverse area butts up against Mount Washington and is close to Silver Lake.
 Once a bit on the rundown side, the area has been transformed tremendously over the past decade as young creative people and families have moved in.
 Many found that while Glassell Park was a quick commute to places like Pasadena and Glendale, and it also offered housing at comparatively reasonable costs.
 It still hasn't been completely gentrified, so occasionally crime can still be a problem.

 For locals, this relatively high-income northeastern LA enclave steeped in counterculture has been up-and-coming for well over a decade—and has been quite slow to come into its own.
-The average sales price of a home in Eagle Rock has recently jumped, so get it while it's hot, so to speak.
-The area is popular with quirky, forward-thinking thirty-somethings who fill the neighborhood's top spots, including The Black Boar, Eagle Rock Brewery, and Casa Bianca.
+The average sales price of a home in Eagle Rock is still relatively high compared to other nearby neighborhoods, though.

 The neighborhood is more of an up-and-comer for buyers; it's already been popular with renters for a while thanks to its amazing central location and civilized, often deco-style houses.
 It's a lovely little residential area and a great neighborhood for families, whose touchstones are Fairfax, Pico, and Robertson.